Prag8855/aab/content/guides/pirating-streaming-movies-in-germany.md

 - They let you see websites that are blocked in your country
 - They increase your online privacy by adding a layer of anonymity

 However, VPNs are not risk-free.
 If your VPN connection drops, your torrent client might continue downloading copyrighted materials without it, exposing your IP address to the world.
 This is why you should set up a [VPN killswitch](https://www.vpnmentor.com/blog/kill-switch-features/) that cuts the internet connection if you are not connected to your VPN.
+I use [this docker-based killswitch](https://github.com/haugene/docker-transmission-openvpn/) since a few years.

 When choosing a VPN, you must look for a fast provider that allows torrenting and does not log IP addresses.
 Avoid free VPN services, as they usually sacrifice safety, privacy or performance.
 I use [Private Internet Access](/out/private-internet-access) since 2016.
 I never had any problems.